Top spots for whale watching in South Australia

 Sleaford Bay is located within Thorny Passage Marine Park, with some of the area fully protected within the Sleaford Bay Sanctuary Zone.
 Part of the area is also adjacent to the famous Lincoln National Park.

-Southern Right whales were hunted in the bay, which had a whaling station in the 1830s and 40s.
+Southern Right Whales were hunted in the bay, which had a whaling station in the 1830s and 40s.
 Now that the population is recovering from the whaling era, the area is emerging as an important site for this species.
-Humpback whales, dolphins and other marine mammal species can also be viewed in the area.
+Humpback Whales, Dolphins and other marine mammal species can also be viewed in the area.

 Accessible whale-watching locations

-There are a number of fantastic accessible whale-watching spots around Victor Harbour, perfect for anyone with a mobility impairment.
+There’s a number of fantastic accessible whale-watching spots around Victor Harbour, perfect for anyone with a mobility impairment.
 Check out these 8 accessible whale-watching locations here.

 Traditional Owners